 \subsubsection{Indexation}

-For document indexation, we use the Python API of Elasticsearch \cite{10.5555/2904394}.
-It allows us to take advantage of its native implementation of BM25 algorithm.
+We use the Python API of Elasticsearch \cite{10.5555/2904394} for document indexation.
+It allows us to take advantage of its native implementation of the BM25 algorithm.
 When indexing, we first used a sliding window with a stride of 300 tokens and considered paragraphs of 400 tokens.
-We end up indexing around 33,6 M paragraphs. \cite{wang2019multipassage} found that the value of granularity (i.e. the number of tokens considered to form a paragraph) has an impact on the performances of their system.
-Thus, we then test different values of granularity and analyse their consequences below.
+We end up indexing around 33,6 M paragraphs. \cite{wang2019multipassage} found that the value of granularity (i.e. the number of tokens considered to form a paragraph) impacts the performances of their system.
+Thus, we then test different granularity values and analyze their consequences below.

-We take advantage of Elasticsearch indexation to build the dataset to train the \textit{Scorer} : we apply the BM25 algorithm for each question in the dataset to all paragraphs in SQuAD.
+We use Elasticsearch indexation to build the dataset to train the \textit{Scorer}: we apply the BM25 algorithm for each question in the dataset to all paragraphs in SQuAD.
 We only retrieve \textbf{30} paragraphs for each question.
 Each time the paragraph containing the ground truth answer is in the retrieved paragraphs, a new example is added to the dataset.
 Thus, an example in this set is represented by \textit{1 question} and a group of \textit{30 paragraphs}.
 We end up with 80k+ examples for the train set.
 To build the development set, we apply the same procedure to SQuAD-dev and end up with 10k+ examples in our development set.